 On-site you will find a swimming pool, spa & restaurant.
 This property also offers hotel shuttles.

-FAQ’s Crete
+FAQ’s for Solo Travel to Crete

 Crete is a very safe island for solo female travelers!
-Whether you stay in Heraklion, Chania or some other area in Crete, you will feel safe as a solo female traveler!
+Whether you stay in Heraklion, Chania, or some other area in Crete, you will feel safe as a solo female traveler!

 I really recommend staying in the Old Town in Chania if you are traveling solo!
 There is so much to do and you can see everything by foot!